M.S. Program in Clinical Psychology

-The Master of Science in Clinical Psychology is designed to be responsive to the needs of a variety of Alaska mental health service settings and to meet prerequisites for licensing requirements at the master’s level in Psychology for the State of Alaska.
-The MS allows graduates to pursue either the licensed professional counselor (LPC) or the licensed psychological associate (LPA) license.
+The Master of Science (MS) in Clinical Psychology is designed to be responsive to the needs of a variety of Alaska behavioral health service settings and to meet prerequisites for licensing requirements at the master’s level in psychology for the State of Alaska.
+The MS program has two tracks: a Clinical track and a Behavior Analysis track.